nautobot/nautobot/nautobot/docs/development/core/ui-component-framework.md

     value_transforms={
         "speed": [             # List of functions to apply in order humanize_speed,    # Convert 1000000 to "1 Gbps"
-            placeholder        # Show placeholder if empty
+            placeholder,       # Show placeholder if empty
         ],
         "notes": [
             render_markdown,   # Convert markdown to HTML
-            placeholder       # Show placeholder if empty
+            placeholder,       # Show placeholder if empty
-        ]
+        ],
     },
 )
 ```